-Four Questions with Kristina Currans, Assistant Professor of Urban Planning
+Four Questions with Kristina Currans, Associate Professor of Urban Planning

 “I come from a long line of DIY-ers, and that means that most of my free time is spent sketching out plans or steps to various experiments.”